Obtaining a Wetland Permit

 - Review the MA Wetlands Protection Act and the Natick Wetlands Bylaw and its Regulations.

 - Submit one hard copy and one digital copy of the completed application to the Community & Economic Development office 16 days prior to an NCC meeting.
 The NCC meets the 1st and 3rd Thursday of every month at 7 PM.
+A full list of meeting schedules, application deadlines, and revised materials submission deadlines is available here.

 - Attend one or more scheduled NCC meetings to present your application.
 Sometimes the NCC can make a decision in one night.
 Other times they may request additional information or want to conduct a site visit and will continue your application to a future date.